DevOpsSankarVG/tricase/README.md

 -exclude=kubelet kubeadm kubectl
 -EOF

+<h3>Disbale the SELinux </h3>

-<h3>Disbale the selinuex so that no issues will encounter while deploying the Kubernetes.
-Once the configuration file updated with below command need to reboot the nodes so that the selinux settings will apply to the nodes.</h3>
+If the Selinux ix in enabled state there will be network issues while deploying the Kubernetes.
+To mitigate these issue we need to disable the Selinux all nodes .Once the configuration file updated with below command need to reboot the nodes so that the selinux settings will apply to the nodes

 -sudo sed -i 's/^SELINUX=enforcing$/SELINUX=disabled/' /etc/selinux/config